 - a.
-Conduct a thorough and complete research study (literature review) of the relevant data available on the thesis topic. - (1) A clear and concise statement of the problem being researched - (2) A delineation of the scope of the work - (3) A working hypothesis - (4) An explanation of the research methodology to be used - b.
+Conduct a thorough and complete research study (literature review) of the relevant data available on the thesis topic. - (1) a clear and concise statement of the problem being researched - (2) a delineation of the scope of the work - (3) a working hypothesis - (4) an explanation of the research methodology to be used - b.
 Prepare a comprehensive bibliography. - c.
 Analyze and evaluate the data collected. - d.
-Report the results of the research including: - (1) A discussion of the background of the topic - (2) A discussion of major trends and interpretations regarding the topic. - (3) The presentation of final conclusions of the research in precise, objective, and acceptable terms - (4) The identification and recommendation of areas for additional study - e.
-After the initial class meeting, the candidate and supervising faculty advisor (thesis committee chair) establish a timeline or schedule with several deadlines to help ensure thesis completion. - f.
-There is some latitude as to length and format of the thesis.
+Report the results of the research including: - (1) a discussion of the background of the topic - (2) a discussion of major trends and interpretations regarding the topic - (3) the presentation of final conclusions of the research in precise, objective, and acceptable terms - (4) the identification and recommendation of areas for additional study - e.
+After the initial class meeting, the candidate and supervising faculty advisor (thesis committee chair) establish a timeline or schedule with several deadlines to help ensure thesis completion (see VI, COURSE CALENDAR as an example). - There is some latitude as to length and format of the thesis.
 Clarity, style, organization, and a thorough treatment of the problem are important considerations.
 In general, the paper should be 45-80 pages in length, excluding reference and title pages.
 The abstract should be approximately 100-150 words.
-Matters of length, format, etc., should be dealt with in conference with the supervising faculty advisor (thesis committee chair). - g.
+Matters of length, format, etc., should be dealt with in conference with the supervising faculty advisor (thesis committee chair). - f.
 It is incumbent upon the candidate to work closely with the supervising faculty advisor (thesis committee chair) in all phases of thesis development, including attendance at any/all called thesis class meetings.

-The candidate must adhere to the agreed-upon schedule of deadlines and must make every effort possible to stay on track, on target, and on time. - h.
+- The candidate must adhere to the agreed-upon schedule of deadlines and must make every effort possible to stay on track, on target, and on time. - g.
 Additional thesis preparation information and requirements are made available to the candidate at the initial and subsequent thesis class meetings.
-The candidate is responsible for obtaining and following all such information and requests.
+The candidate is responsible for obtaining and following all such information and requests. - h.
+Credit for any independent study must be earned/completed in the semester in which the student is enrolled.
+(Exceptions may be petitioned in cases of severe illness/emergencies.)

+VI.
 COURSE CALENDAR